javier-lopez/javier.io/blog/en/_posts/2014-02-22-github-page-build-failed.md

 <iframe class="showterm" src="http://showterm.io/dd994deaf00a01fcb9c65" width="640" height="350">&nbsp;</iframe>

-I &#x2661; [github](https://github.com/), it has never been easier to start working on open source projects =).
+I &#x2661; [github](https://github.com/), it has never been easier to start working in open source projects =).
 One of their rock star services is [github pages](http://pages.github.com/), which allows people to setup static pages for their projects, it even provides some nice themes so your page doesn't look awful.
-Many people however (mostly technical) use it to host their blogs (such as this one), you get great infrastructure, a subdomain (and the possibility of using your own domain), revisions (git) and markdown.
-All for free!, isn't that freaking awesome!?
+Many people however (mostly technical) use it to host their blogs (such as this one), you get great infrastructure, a subdomain (and the possibility of using your own domain), revisions (git) and markdown, all for free!, isn't that freaking awesome!?

 Github pages could be perfect, however they're not (although they're really close), sometimes when you're using markdown and the translation markdown &#x21E8; html fails you'll get a nice mail such as this one: